The photon PDF within the CT18 global analysis: The LUX formalism versus DGLAP evolution

 In a realistic scattering of the form $(p\to\gamma) X\to Y$ as shown in Fig.~\ref{fig:gammaX}, we can factorize the hadronic cross section as

 Starting at next-to-leading order in the QED coupling, quark-initiated processes begin to participate in the hard scattering as depicted in the middle diagram of Fig.~\ref{fig:gammaX}.
-However, part of the inelastic photon originates within the $q\to q\gamma$ splitting, which contributes to the first diagram.
+However, part of the inelastic photon originates within the $(q\to q\gamma)$ splitting, which contributes to the first diagram.
 The overlapping contribution should be subtracted in order to avoid double counting.
 After this subtraction as well as the cancellation of collinear singularities, the photon and quark (and gluon as well) distributions evolve according to the standard DGLAP equations.
+A similar situation will also occur when a hard interaction involves the partonic $(q\to q\gamma)$ subprocess in the initial state.
+In this scenario, inclusion of the QED corrections to the DGLAP evolution ({\it i.e.}, to $P_{qq}$ in this case) ensures an explicit $\mu_F$ cancellation in order to get the complete NLO QED precision.
 In the LUX formalism, this cancellation can only be achieved with proper $\msbar$ conversion terms, which must be determined order-by-order, even though the difference may not be numerically sizable.
+In the end, the QED-evolved PDF set is recommended for realizing the corresponding precision in terms of higher-order QED corrections.

 In order to accommodate this subtlety, we release two PDF sets in this analysis.
 In one set, the photon PDF is directly calculated with the LUX master formula, {\it i.e.}, Eq.~(\ref{eq:LUX}), at all scales.
 In this scenario, the quark and gluon PDFs are taken from the CT18 NNLO PDF fit \cite{Hou:2019efy} without modification.
 We designate this PDF set ``CT18lux''.
 In this sense, the momentum sum rule of CT18lux PDF will be weakly violated as the photon enters as an additional, small component.
 In the other set, the photon PDF is obtained through DGLAP evolution, and we call the result ``CT18qed''.
 In this set, we initialize the photon at a low starting scale, $\mu_0$, based on the LUX formalism, similarly to the approach taken by MMHT2015qed \cite{Harland-Lang:2019pla}.
-We want to emphasize that ``CT18lux'' differs from the photon PDFs in LUXqed(17)~\cite{Manohar:2016nzj,Manohar:2017eqh}, which are obtained through a high-$\mu_0$ (10~GeV) initialization with the DGLAP evolution approach.
-As pointed out above, the difference between CT18lux and CT18qed mainly comes from higher-order matchings, which will be explored in detail in the next two sections.
+We emphasize that our ``CT18lux'' differs from the LUXqed(17) PDFs, which were obtained through a high-$\mu$ application of Eq.~(\ref{eq:LUX}), and determined at other scales through DGLAP evolution.
+As pointed out above, the difference between CT18lux and CT18qed mainly comes from higher-order matchings, which we explore in detail in the next two sections.